louMoxy/project-nightingale/content/_index.md

 - template: 1-column-text
   block: one-column-1
   alignment: centered
-  content: We recognise that people with Axial Spondyloarthritis (axSpA) may only
+  content: 'We recognise that people with Axial Spondyloarthritis (axSpA) may only
     have a 15-minute appointment when they visit the hospital for their check-up.
     These meetings are likely to focus on medication and trying to prevent the condition from progressing, rather than quality of life and wellbeing.
 Introducing…the <strong>‘Nightingale’</strong>